ocrest/broccoli-sass-image-vars/README.md

 `[options.inline]` *{Array|String}*

-An array of globs or a simple glob string for images, for which a variables with data URI must be created (must exists at least one for the each search pattern).
+An array of globs or a simple glob string for images, for which a variables with data URI must be created (must exists at least one file for the each search pattern).

 Default value: `[]`

 ---

+`[options.url_prefix]` *{String|null}*

+A prefix for the image URLs in Sass variables.
+Required when the `inputTree` is a broccoli tree, returned by another plugin.

+Default value: `null`

+---

 `[options.image_root]` *{String|null}*

 A prefix which must be cut out from the image URLs.
+Used only when the `inputTree` is string.

 Default value: `null`